Antigua: Slavery

-Horatio, Lord Nelson
+Administration of Lord Nelson

 Horatio Nelson (who was created 1st Viscount Nelson in 1801) was Senior Naval Officer of the Leeward Islands from 1784 to 1787 on HMS Boreas.
 During his tenure, he tried to enforce the Navigation Acts.
 These acts prohibited trade with the newly formed United States of America.
 Most of the merchants in Antigua depended upon trading with the USA, so many of them despised Captain Nelson.
 As a result, he was unable to get a promotion for some time after his stint on the island.

 Unlike the Antiguan merchants, Nelson had a positive view of the controversial Navigation Acts:

 The Americans were at this time trading with our islands, taking advantage of the register of their ships, which had been issued while they were British subjects.
 Nelson knew that, by the Navigation Act, no foreigners, directly or indirectly, are permitted to carry on any trade with these possessions.
 He knew, also, that the Americans had made themselves foreigners with regard to England; they had disregarded the ties of blood and language when they acquired the independence which they had been led on to claim, unhappily for themselves, before they were fit for it; and he was resolved that they should derive no profit from those ties now.
 Foreigners they had made themselves, and as foreigners they were to be treated.

 Nelson said: "The Antiguan Colonists are as great rebels as ever were in America, had they the power to show it."

 A dockyard started in 1725, to provide a base for a squadron of British ships whose main function was to patrol the West Indies and thus maintain Britain's sea power, was later named "Nelson's Dockyard" in his honour.

 While Nelson was stationed on Antigua, he frequently visited the nearby island of Nevis, where he met and married a young widow, Fanny Nisbet, who had previously married the son of a plantation family on Nevis.